biohazard999/Xenial.Framework/docs/guide/model-builders-conventions.md

 The ability to build metadata on the fly opens up a range of possibilities for advanced scenarios such as reading that metadata directly from a configuration file, database, or other runtime modifications.

-::: warning
+::: CAUTION
-Because XAF reads metadata at application startup you need to restart the application to apply the changes.
+XAF reads metadata at application startup, as a result in order to to able to see any of the changes that have been made the application must be restarted in order to apply them.
 :::

 ## Imperative advanced example